SailorVickFGC/A120LO-LUA/README.md

-## 🔰 How to use this .lua script
+## 🔰 How to use it
-I recommend using BizHawk, it's easy to use & pretty robust.
+I recommend using BizHawk, it's easy to use & pretty robust _(I also only tested it in Bizhawk)_.
 After loading the rom, just drag the lua file into BizHawk window or in the menu "Tools > LUA console" and open the file.

 - BizHawk: https://github.com/TASVideos/BizHawk/releases